mendix/hybrid-app-template/README.md

 $ npm run package:arm               # prepare `build` directory for arm, or
 $ npm run package:arm64             # prepare `build` directory for arm64

-$ npm run platform:all              # setup for Android and iOS, or
 $ npm run platform:android          # setup for Android, or
 $ npm run platform:ios              # setup for iOS
 ```